Making Schools Pretty: Esthetic and Functional Painting in Educational Institutions

 Will the fumes from the paint be harmful to students and staff?

-Painting during school hours or shortly before the start of the school year can expose students and staff to harmful fumes.
-It's best to paint during summer or school breaks when buildings are empty.
-Ventilation systems should also run during and after painting to clear the air.
-Zero-VOC or low-VOC paints release fewer fumes and are safer for indoor use.
+Painting during school hours can expose students and staff to fumes.
+It’s best to paint during breaks or summer vacation when buildings are empty.
+Ventilation systems should run throughout the process, and zero-VOC or low-VOC paints are recommended for safety.

 How can we minimize disruption?